Rare sambar deer killed in accident on BKE

 "It's their natural instinct to dash to the safety of the forest," he said.

-He added that he was aware of another instance in December where a sambar deer was injured and subsequently died after making its way to the Senja area of Bukit Panjang.
+He said he was aware of another instance last December when a sambar deer was injured and subsequently died after making its way to the Senja area of Bukit Panjang.

-Listed as a vulnerable species on the International Union for Conservation of Nature's Red List of Threatened Species, there are no more than 20 sambar deer in Singapore.
+The sambar deer is listed as a vulnerable species on the International Union for Conservation of Nature's Red List of Threatened Species and there are no more than 20 of them in Singapore.

 In June 2018, a wild sambar deer was put down after it suffered severe injuries from wandering onto the BKE near Mandai Road and causing a three-vehicle accident.

-There were also two other instances of sambar deer dying after getting hit by vehicles in Mandai Road in February and December that year.
+There were two other instances of sambar deer dying after being hit by vehicles in Mandai Road - in February and December that year.